FindingWatch/JI/README.md

 # JI ruined me
-This Repository contain some Assignment solution of JI
+This Repository contain some resource of JI Assignment